FLCFERRAZ/aot_trab2/docs/README.md

 >>
 >Installation
 >>
-> 1.Clone or download this repository
+> 1. Clone or download this repository
 >
-> 2.Open the 4_bit_adder.ino file in Arduino IDE
+> 2. Open the 4_bit_adder.ino file in Arduino IDE
 >
-> 3.Connect your Arduino board to the computer
+> 3. Connect your Arduino board to the computer
 >
-> 4.Wire the circuit according to the connection details
+> 4. Wire the circuit according to the connection details
 >
-> 5.Upload the sketch to your Arduino
+> 5. Upload the sketch to your Arduino
 >>
 >Usage
 >>
-> 1.Set the input pins (0-7) to HIGH (5V) or LOW (0V) to represent binary 1 or 0
+> 1. Set the input pins (0-7) to HIGH (5V) or LOW (0V) to represent binary 1 or 0
 >
-> 2.The output pins (8-12) will light up LEDs to show the binary result
+> 2. The output pins (8-12) will light up LEDs to show the binary result
 >
-> 3.Pin 12 indicates the carry bit (overflow)
+> 3. Pin 12 indicates the carry bit (overflow)
 >>
 >Applications
 >>